Some former Sisi allies turn critics as Egypt election nears

 7 Min Read

-CAIRO (Reuters) - Some of the people who helped propel Egypt's president Abdel Fattah al-Sisi to power are calling for his replacement in an election next year, a sign of a shift in the still widespread view that he is a force for stability.
+CAIRO (Reuters) - Some of the people who helped propel Egypt's President Abdel Fattah al-Sisi to power are calling for his replacement in an election next year, a sign of a shift in the still widespread view that he is a force for stability.

 Although the former military commander has yet to declare he will run in the June election, only two people have aired the idea of challenging him and even they say Sisi is likely to win, aided by a crackdown on his opponents that is gathering pace.

-Note: (This story has been corrected to remove reference to Baseera as state-owned in paragraph 10-11)